OAharoni-RedHat/unified-replication-operator/controllers/README.md

 The controller maintains the following status conditions:

 ### Ready Condition
-Indicates overall health of the replication relationship.
+Indicates overall status of the replication relationship.

 **States:**
 - `True` - Replication is operating normally